Vertebral Artery Dissections Lawyer in Kirkland

 If you sustained this injury, the cause may have been a preexisting condition.
 However, your doctor is responsible for assessing your risk factors, treating your original conditions, and doing everything possible to prevent the onset of resulting injuries or illnesses.
 Furthermore, proper treatment after the dissection is crucial for your full recovery.
 If your doctor failed to perform their basic duty to you, they must be held accountable.

 The dissection may, on the other hand, have been the result of negligent chiropractic treatment, an accident such as an auto collision, or an invasive diagnostic procedure.
-No matter the cause of your injury or your prolonged recovery, our team at Kornfeld Law is more than prepared to help you secure the compensation you deserve.
+No matter the cause of your injury or your prolonged recovery, our team at Lindquist & Kornfeld is more than prepared to help you secure the compensation you deserve.
 Proving liability in court will help you attain the financial resources you need to pay for your recovery, and it will also send the message that negligence is unacceptable.

 Schedule your free consultation or call us directly at (425) 657-5255 today.
 We accept cases in Seattle, Kirkland, Everett, Bellevue, and the Greater Washington State Area.